-But left to their own devices, that could take quite a while, and they might wait until near the end of the buyer’s journey.
+But left to their own devices, that could take quite a while, and they might wait until near the end of their buyer’s journey.

-To get them to take you up on these offers, you need great call-to-actions, but what are some CTA best practices to follow?
+To get them to take you up on these offers, you need great calls-to-action, but what are some CTA best practices to follow?

-First up, you need at least one CTA per blog article.
-If you don’t have any CTAs on your page, how do you hope to convert people immediately after reading your content?
+First, you need at least one CTA per blog article.
+If you don’t have any CTAs on your page, how do you hope to convert people immediately after they read your content?

-If you’re only going to use a single CTA, it’s often best placed at the end of the article.
+If you’re only going to use a single CTA, it’s often best to place it at the end of the article.
 People are most likely to make a decision on what to do next after consuming the content; however, it’s often better to have more than one CTA on the page, especially if your content is particularly long.

 You can place a relevant CTA at the halfway point of the article, or split the article up into thirds and have three CTAs on the page.

-If your blog has a sidebar, you may want to include CTAs and/or forms in the sidebar.
+If your blog has a sidebar, you may want to include CTAs and/or forms in the sidebar as well.

 CTAs can come in many shapes and sizes.